Loveless (album): Music

+Artwork

+Initially an idea of Shields, the photograph on the album's cover was taken by Scottish photographer and director Angus Cameron, and features two respective images of both a Fender Jaguar and a Fender Jazzmaster digitally overlaid beneath a pink filter to create a visually distorted effect, representative of the album's sound.
+The reverse cover features a Jazzmaster alone, while the album's insert features a Jaguar alone under a light blue filter.
+The band name is written in lower-case at the bottom left of the cover in Kabel font.
+This same font would be used for the front cover of 2003 romantic comedy drama film Lost in Translation, whose soundtrack features the song "Sometimes".

 Tour

-After the album's release, My Bloody Valentine toured Europe, an event music critic David Cavanagh described as a "unique chapter in live music".
+Amidst a severe shortage of money, Creation funded a short tour of the north of England late in 1991.
+At the time My Bloody Valentine were making the marketing of Loveless difficult – there would be no singles, and the band's name was forbidden to appear on the record sleeve.
+Alan McGee was by now exhausted and frustrated.
+He recalled, "I thought: I went to the wall for you.
+If this record bombs, I've stolen my father's money.
+And they were so ... not understanding of anybody else's position."
+The tour was described by an event music critic David Cavanagh as a "unique chapter in live music".
 To recreate the higher tones from Loveless, Shields employed American flautist Anna Quimby.
 According to a friend of the band, "She had a little skirt on, black tights ... she was a little indie girl.
 But when she blew into the flute, it was like fucking Woodstock."

 The tour became infamous for its volume.
 NME editor Danny Kelly attended a show he described as "more like torture than entertainment ...
 I had a half pint of lager; they hit their first note and it was so loud that it sent the glass hurtling".
 During the following US tour, Shields and Butcher tested their audiences' ability to sustain noise played at high volumes.
 According to critic Mark Kemp; "After about thirty seconds the adrenaline set in, people are screaming and shaking their fists.
 After a minute you wonder what's going on.
 After another minute it's total confusion.
 The noise starts hurting.
 The noise continues.
 After three minutes you begin to take deep breaths.
 After four minutes, a calm takes over."
-The tour saw My Bloody Valentine accused of criminal negligence by the music press, who took exception to the long period of extreme white noise played during "You Made Me Realise".
 In December 2000, Mojo rated the tour the second loudest in history.

-Aftermath

-Despite expectations for the band to break through in the wake of the critical success of Loveless, they fell apart soon after and recorded only sporadically in the following two decades.
-Unable to deliver a third album, Shields isolated himself and "went crazy," drawing comparisons in the music press to the behavior of musicians such as Brian Wilson of the Beach Boys and Syd Barrett of Pink Floyd.
-The other band members went their own ways; Butcher contributed vocals to Collapsed Lung's 1996 single "Board Game" and two tracks ("Ballad Night" and "Casino Kisschase") from the band's 1996 album Cooler.
-Googe was sighted working as a cab driver in London and formed the supergroup Snowpony in 1996. Ó Cíosóig joined Hope Sandoval & the Warm Inventions, while Shields collaborated with Yo La Tengo, Primal Scream and Dinosaur Jr.
+Reception